timruffles/mobile-drag-drop/README.md

     according to [caniuse](http://caniuse.com/#search=drag) so they allow it by default, which violates the spec.
     If you have a handler set up you have to call `event.preventDefault()` to allow dropping.
-    This is pretty bad for the polyfill since JS doesn't allow to check how many listeners were invoked when the event is dispatched, which forces the polyfill to rely on a listener being present calling `event.preventDefault()` to make the it work.
+    This is pretty bad for the polyfill since JS doesn't allow to check how many listeners were invoked when the event is dispatched, which forces the polyfill to rely on a listener being present calling `event.preventDefault()` to make it work.
 *   FF:<a name="ff-quirk"></a> If you set `effectAllowed` or `dropEffect` in dragstart you need to set them in `dragenter/dragover` also.
 *   When using an MS Surface tablet a drag and drop operation is initiated by touch and hold on a draggable.
 *   IE11 and Chrome scroll automatically when dragging close to a viewport edge.